How to avoid MacDefender and remove it if you need to

 How to remove MacDefender: The easy way

 There is another way to get rid of MacDefender.
 CleanMyMac X has a malware utility that recognizes MacDefender and can remove every trace of it at the click of a button.
-It starts by scanning your Mac for malware and so will also report on and remove any other malware it finds on your Mac.
+It starts by scanning your Mac for malware, and so the app will also report on and remove any other malware it finds on your Mac.

 - Download CleanMyMac X.